Step-by-Step: Building a Nonprofit Site for Charity on WordPress

 Now for the fun part – choosing a theme.
 There are themes for every budget, the important part is to decide what you need in a theme and what level of service you require from the developer.

 Free themes are great because they’re free, but they don’t come with support (you’re welcome to report theme bugs to the developer but asking for free help with a free theme is a bit taboo).
 Free themes often have limited features and customization options, but there are tons of free options out there.
-We recommend sticking to trustworthy websites like WordPress.org or right here on WPExplorer in our free themes section to be sure your free theme is still well coded.
-Here are our picks for the best free nonprofit WordPress themes:

-Elegant Free WordPress Theme
+Elegant Theme (Free)

 Elegant is a free WordPress Theme that we created here at WPExplorer and it’s just perfect for any not-for-profit as well as any other organization.
 With a clean and elegant design, built-in homepage features section, a portfolio (which could easily double as a gallery or even an events section), staff page and of course a blog.
 This theme is compatible with most plugins too, so you can always add extra features (like a PayPal donations form) with a plugin or two.

-Cannyon Free WordPress Theme
+Cannyon Theme (Free)

 Cannyon is another great free option for building an ecofriendly or nonprofit website.
 This theme includes an impressive homepage image where you can add a couple quick links to important pages (like “Get Involved” or “Donate Today”).
 Plus there is a simple section where you can highlight the key points of what your organization is a bout, as well as a full blog for sharing news, events and anything else you might think of.

-Premium themes include more features and premium support.
-Most premium themes include built-in features for customizations and specialty functions (like custom post types for staff or portfolios, or built-in ratings systems, or even page builders).
 Premium themes also come with support, so if you want to be able to ask the theme developer for a bit of help then premium is definitely the way to go.
 Just like with free themes, we highly recommend using popular and trusted theme stores when purchasing a theme.
 This way you know you’re receiving a quality product.
 Below are a couple of our favorite premium nonprofit WordPress themes:

 We’ve said it before, but Total really is one of the most flexible WordPress themes available.
 We built it, and we stand behind it 100%.
-With an extended live WordPress theme customizer (full of unlimited colors, fonts, sizing, spacing and more), Visual Composer page builder plus exclusive Total builder modules, included premium sliders (Revolution, Layer and basic flex-sliders), portfolios, staff modules, header options and more Total makes it possible to build a custom looking website.
-And thanks to the numerous demo websites all you need to do is import the sample data for any of theme (including the new Sustainable demo) to get a quick start to designing your own nonprofit website.
+With an extended live WordPress theme customizer (full of unlimited colors, fonts, sizing, spacing and more), WPBakery page builder plus exclusive Total builder elements, included premium sliders (Revolution, Layer and basic flex-sliders), portfolios, staff modules, header options and more Total makes it possible to build a custom looking website.

-Risen WordPress Theme
+Risen Theme (Premium)

-If you’re looking for a nonprofit or charitable organization website that’s ready to go pretty much right out of the box look no further than Risen.
+If you’re looking for a nonprofit or charitable organization website that’s ready to go pretty much right out of the box look no further than Risen (affiliate link).
 Although it’s marketed as a church theme it really could be used for any purpose.
 This theme is responsive, comes preloaded with useful custom post types (sermons, galleries, events and more) and has easy to use customization options so you can tweak the theme to fit your needs.

 4. Add Helpful Plugins